BlenderVR/manual/manual/installation/installation.rst

   $ pip3 install -r blender-vr/requirements.txt
   $ pyside_postinstall.py -install

-*On MacOS: running these lines may popup a notification window asking to "download the command line developer tools", go for it*
+*MacOS: running these lines may popup a notification window asking to "download the command line developer tools", go for it*

 Acquiring Blender
 -----------------